Filing Register Notices Electronically

 Retrieving Corrected Files

 When the ARM staff makes corrections and/or enters the permanent page numbers to your files, the ARM staff saves the files with the same file name, but with -arm.doc as the extension.
-After the ARM staff is done with your files, the files are copied back to your folder on Wednesday afternoon or Thursday morning after you file.
+After the ARM staff is done with your files, the files are copied back to your folder.

 To retrieve these files, go to your folder in the same manner as you would file your documents.
 Then MOVE (rather than copy) the files out.